MV10/dotnet-uptime/README.md

   help          Show this help message
 ```

-## Installation

-Each [release](https://github.com/MV10/dotnet-uptime/releases) offers Windows and Linux versions packaged two ways.
-The "self-contained deployment" (scd) builds are single files which are ready to use as soon as you download it (other than configuration).
-The "framework-dependent" (fx) builds require a machine-wide installation of the .NET runtime.
-Both versions work identically once installed.

-Uptime can simply be unarchived into to any directory, then create a configuration file at that same location (refer to the _Configuration_ section below).

-To run Uptime as a service, register the executable with your platform's service manager.

-> In the examples below, replace `<install-dir>` with the directory where you deployed the application and configuration files.

 ### Windows Service

+> Replace `<install-dir>` with the directory where you deployed the application and configuration files.

 From an elevated command prompt, create and start the service (note the required space after each `=`):